aiforensics/airflow-maintenance-dags/README.md

 * [log-cleanup](log-cleanup)
     * A maintenance workflow that you can deploy into Airflow to periodically clean out the task logs to avoid those getting too big.
 * [delete-broken-dags](delete-broken-dags)
-    * A maintenance workflow that you can deploy into Airflow to periodically delete DAG files and clean out entries in the ImportError table for DAGs which Airflow cannot parse or import properly.
-This ensures that the ImportError table is cleaned every day.
+    * A maintenance workflow that you can deploy into Airflow to periodically delete DAG files and clean out entries in the ParseImportError table for DAGs which Airflow cannot parse or import properly.
+This ensures that the ParseImportError table is cleaned every day.
 * [sla-miss-report](sla-miss-report)
     * DAG providing an extensive analysis report of SLA misses broken down on a daily, hourly, and task level